Irs-mp/profile-card/README.md

 Hi 👋 <br>
 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).  <br>
-If you like my solution, give me a 🌟
+If you like my solution, give me a 🌟 <br>
+Thank you 😉

 ![Sample](./assets/video/sample-video.gif)